figtools/figgy.docs/docs/architecture/events.md

 1. Config Cache Manager - Listens to PS Change events and maintains a cache of PS Names (not values) that is used to inform functionality in the Figgy CLI.

 1. Parameter Stream Replicator - Listens to PS Change events.
-If the changed value is a `source` of repliation, this function will re-trigger replication to all downstream `destinations`.
+If the changed value is a `source` of replication, this function will re-trigger replication to all downstream `destinations`.

 1. Parameter Store Auditor - Listens to PS Change events and logs changes to our `figgy-config-auditor` DynamoDB table.